srccast/git-cloner/README.md

 ## Closing thoughts

 I hope this article helped people that want to use dind but didn't know how to start properly.
 If you have any thoughts, comments or spot any errors please contact me at fabian.lange@srccast.de.
+The whole code can be found at https://github.com/srccast/git-cloner.
 Thanks for reading, until the next time.

 ## Further reading